 I hadn’t planned on sharing “Yellowman”, given it is pretty much just honeycomb, as found anywhere else.
 Including the inside of your Crunchie Bars.
 But I found a tub at my local Bangor butcher when searching for vegetable roll, and was excited when it was labelled as “Honeycomb for Gin”.
 As I was at least getting a bottle a gin out of it.
 Because there is, apparently, a local cocktail here which infuses Yellowman with ginger ale, and Northern Irish Jawbox Gin.
 Only I did opt instead for cheap, generic gin, because I really just want whisky, all the time.
 I like whiskey.
 Anyway, it’s really not a bad cocktail, where the yellowman literally melts in your mouth.
 Meaning it’s like a smoky syrup honeycomb when added to gin.
 Also, fun fact, there’s an annual Festival in Ballycastle (The Auld Lammas Fair) which celebrates both Dulce (seaweed) and Yellowman, only the Yellowman is apparently yellower in Ballycastle, and chewier.

 Okay, alcohol isn’t exactly ‘Northern Irish food’, but it is otherwise part of most balanced diets here in Northern.
 And we are somewhat famous for our homegrown boozers, like George Best and Alex Higgins just making two claims to Northern Ireland’s hall of boozing fame.
-And while most of what has been found in the bars and liquor stores are from the UK or Ireland to date, there is more interest in craft and small-batch distilleries and breweries recently, as well as a touted “hip” nightlife scene in Belfast.
+And while most of what has been found in the bars and liquor stores are from the UK or Ireland to date, there is more interest in craft and small-batch distilleries and breweries recently, as well the somewhat “hip” nightlife scene in Belfast City Centre.
 If that’s your thing.

 Most beers on tap in Northern Ireland will be imported from next door in southern Ireland (RoI), including the seemingly local “Harp Lager “, which is a former Guinness creation, currently brewed down south in Dublin.
 But Northern Ireland has somewhat adopted it as their own.
 Although, to be fair, it was at one time brewed in Ulster (Dundalk).
 Otherwise, if you’re going with Irish beers, there is always Guinness and Smithwicks, along with the more modern Guinness/Diageo creations like “Rockshore” and “Hop House 13”.
 However the better bars of Northern Ireland, like the Crown in Belfast, will have local beers on tap, as well as craft beers.
 And two of the more common draughts include Belfast Ale, and Belfast Lager, from the Whitewater Brewery range from Castlewellan.
 Where water comes sourced from springs of the Mourne Mountains, or something.
 It’s just proper local Northern Irish beer.